||1.Adopted and promulgated by Ministerial Order No. 09920016200, BSMI, MOEA on 11 October 2010.

 testing, the Inspection Authority or specialised cement laboratory shall seek confirmation from the

-extension is needed for testing.
+working days is needed for testing.
 The extension shall be noted accordingly in the "Specialized

 Laboratory Management System" at the same time.